15 Best Hikes in Canada

 3. Plain of the Six Glaciers, Alberta

-Situated in the Canadian Rocky Mountains near Lake Louise in Banff National Park, the Plain of the Six Glaciers is a popular trail that really shows off the beauty of the Rockies.
+Situated in the Canadian Rocky Mountains near Lake Louise, the Plain of the Six Glaciers is just one of many popular hiking trails in Banff National Park that really shows off the beauty of the Rockies.
 Considered a moderate hike, the out-and-back trail totals 13.8 kilometers.

 The trail starts at the popular (but stunning) Lake Louise, then climbs 587 meters gradually by way of switchbacks, offering sublime views of the turquoise lake down below.
 As you make your way towards the end of the hike, the trail opens up to a meadow.
 It looks – and feels – like you're in the middle of nowhere.
 Surprise!
 There's a rustic teahouse nestled in the alpine meadow, open for business seasonally (cash only).